Agile processes promote sustainable development.

 A positive thing about estimation sessions, is the discussion when there are different views on how to create this piece of software.
 The discussion adds value to the story, because developers, designers and the PO are talking about the story and ventilating their opinion, view or experience.
 So the positive effect of the discussion is the fact that the user story becomes clearer to everyone.

 There are a lot of blogposts about using different methods for gaining predictability and stopping the estimations.
 Look at the #NoEstimates discussion on the internet.
 I happily refer Neil Killick or Vasco Duarte.

 So, no estimates, what then?

-I wrote stories that were approximately of the same size, so we could use the story count mechanism.
+We wrote stories that were approximately of the same size, so we could use the story count mechanism.
 As a PO I really listened to my teams, in order for me to learn about development effort, challenges, technical debt, architectural dependencies, etc. Everything that has to do with the amount of sweat and tears developers and designers put in their daily work.
 And of course, the team and stakeholders helped slicing the stories until they were fine-grained enough.
-With this precious knowledge and help I could write same-sized stories.
+With this precious knowledge and help I could assist writing same-sized stories.

 Benefits of our way of work: